spotinst/help/src/docs/eco/tutorials/eco-policy/README.md

         "savingsplans:DescribeSavingsPlansOfferings",
         "savingsplans:ListTagsForResource"
 ```

 ### Account, Billing, Cost Explorer, Cost and Usage Report, Invoicing, Payments and Taxes

-The following are permissions that are needed to provide the Eco team with access to Billing, Cost Explorer, Cost and Usage Report, Invoicing, Payments and Tax Details that are used to analyze spend and determine savings.
+The following permissions are required for providing the Eco team with access to Billing, Cost Explorer, Cost and Usage Report, Invoicing, Payments and Tax Details that are used to analyze spend and determine savings.

 ```
   	            "account:GetAccountInformation",